-Sweet corn plants are definitely a warm season crop.
-These warm season vegetables are easy to grow in any garden.
-You can plant either sweet corn plants or super sweet corn plants.
-You just don’t want to grow them together because they may not do well.
+Sweet corn plants are definitely a warm season crop, easy to grow in any garden.
+You can plant either sweet corn plants or super sweet corn plants, but don't grow them together because they may not do well.
 Read on to learn more.

-So what’s the difference between growing traditional field corn and growing sweet corn?
-The taste.
+So what's the difference between growing traditional field corn and growing sweet corn?
+Simple -- the taste.
 Many people grow corn, but what is known as field corn has a starchier flavor and a slightly harder cob.
 Sweet corn, on the other hand, is softer and has a pleasantly sweet taste.

 Planting sweet corn is fairly easy and not much different than growing traditional corn.
 Practicing proper planting will keep it growing healthy throughout the summer so you can be eating fresh corn on the cob in no time.

 Be sure when planting sweet corn that the soil is warm -- at least above 55 degrees F. (13 C.).
 If you plant super sweet corn, be sure the soil is at least 65 degrees F. (18 C.), as super sweet corn prefers a warmer climate.

 The best way on how to grow sweet corn is to plant an early variety near the beginning of the season, then wait a couple weeks to plant another early variety, and then plant a later variety.
 This will help you to have fresh sweet corn to eat all summer long.

 When planting sweet corn, plant the seeds 1/2 inch (1 cm.) deep in cool, moist soil and at least 1 to 1 1/2 inches (2.5-4 cm.) deep in warm, dry soil.
 Plant 12 inches (31 cm.) apart with at least 30 to 36 inches (76-91 cm.) between rows.
 This protects the plants from cross-pollination if you have planted different varieties.